sensu/sensu-docs/content/sensu-go/6.2/api/federation.md

 ### Example {#clusterscluster-get-example}

-In the following example, querying the `/clusters/:cluster` API endpoint returns a JSON map that contains the requested `:etcd-replicator`.
+In the following example, querying the `/clusters/:cluster` API endpoint returns a JSON map that contains the requested `:cluster`.

 {{< code shell >}}
 curl -X GET \